SashaDiz/directoryhunt/README.md

 3. Enable test mode in LemonSqueezy
 4. Make a test payment using card: `4242 4242 4242 4242`
 5. Watch console logs for webhook processing
-6. Verify directory upgraded in database
+6. Verify project upgraded in database

 ## 🚀 Deployment